sgwlee96/sgwlee96/README.md

 ## Resume
 [Resume Link](https://github.com/sgwlee96/Resume/blob/main/SungwonLee_Resume.pdf)

-## About Me
+## 🎓 About Me
-🎓 Results-oriented Data Scientist specializing in AI and machine learning.
-I hold a Bachelor’s in Statistical Data Science from UC Davis and am currently pursuing a Master’s in Data Analysis at San Jose State University, expected to graduate in May 2025.
-On the current project, I am trying to embed ViT-YOLO architecture with different architectures such as Transformer detection head to implement on UAV object.
-I am eager to leverage my expertise to drive data-driven solutions while contributing to team success and enhancing overall performance.
+Hi, I’m Sungwon Lee, a Master’s candidate in Applied Data Science at San Jose State University with a robust background in Statistical Data Science from UC Davis.
+With nearly six years of experience in data analysis, machine learning, and statistics, I’ve developed a strong proficiency in Python, SQL, Big Data, and advanced machine learning frameworks.
+I’ve had the opportunity to work with state-of-the-art technologies such as GANs, large language models, Transformers, and various computer vision architectures like Vision Transformer, YOLO, and DeTR.
+Currently, I’m developing an innovative obstacle detection and labeling project for drones, where I’m experimenting with a hybrid approach that combines YOLO, Vision Transformer, and RT-DETR architectures to enhance performance.
+I’m also actively expanding my skills in cloud technologies, with plans to obtain an AWS Machine Learning certification soon.
+Welcome to my GitHub – here you’ll find my projects, experiments, and a continuous journey of learning and innovation.

-## Skills
+## 🛠️ Skills
 ### Programming Languages
 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)
 [![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=r&logoColor=white)](https://www.r-project.org/)